Tioga Spyder Outland Review

 Our Analysis and Test Results

 There's no lack of gimmicky products in the cycling world, and at first glance, it certainly seems like the Tioga Spyder Outland could fall into that category.
 With our skepticism and first impressions duly noted, we set about testing this very distinctive looking and uniquely designed saddle.
 After a few minutes of riding, it became clear that our initial impressions of the Spyder Outland were unfounded, and that there really was something to the frame and webbed construction of this saddle.
-Several weeks and hundreds of miles later, and our testers are still impressed with the performance and lightweight of the Spyder Outland, so much so that it is our Top Pick for Light Weight award winner.
-Read on to find out how it compares to the competition.
+Several weeks and hundreds of miles later, and our testers are still impressed with the performance and light weight of the Spyder Outland, so much so that it is our Top Pick for Light Weight award winner.

 The unique look and design of the Spyder Outland give the impression that the saddle might not be all that comfortable; however, the design and corresponding appearance of the saddle are actually what makes it a nice place to sit.
 The bones of the Spyder Outland are what Tioga refers to as "Dual Tech Carbonite", a skeleton of a stiffer plastic material that rings the outer edge of the saddle and crisscrosses between the seat rails to create a supportive frame.
 On top of this frame, a web of softer more flexible material makes up the cover of the seat.